uwindsorcss/hub/app/views/pages/RESOURCES.markdown

 This is an open-source resources file for students at the University of Windsor.

-Anyone can contribute to this document (submissions require approval) through GitHub.
+Anyone can contribute to this document through GitHub (bottom at the top-right of page).
+We highly encourage people to contribute so that we can make this a very useful resource for students.

 ### Contributors